Welcome > Librarianship > Reader Advisory > Reference > Projects > Writing & Research

 Projects, Presentations & Programs:

-- Tween Tuesday, an on-going program for fourth- to eighth-graders at the Marysville Library featuring STEAM activities, including Minecraft, paper circuits, LEGO Mindstorm robotics, paper roller coasters, Ozobots, and more, September 2015-present
+- Tween Tuesday, an weekly STEAM program for fourth- to sixth-graders at the Marysville Library featuring: Minecraft, paper circuits, Mindstorm robotics, paper roller coasters, Ozobots, and more, September 2015-April 2019

 - Get Shocked at the Library, a hands-one event exploring electrical circuitry for tweens and teens, featuring littleBits, MaKey MaKey, Snap Circuits, Aug.
 13, 2015